sunilsurana/reprofilesync/README.md

 - Issue may or may not be reproduced in local laptop

 # Steps to repro issue
-Create a codespace of this repo
+Create a codespace of this repo and execute belew steps
-1. Execute node read.js
-2. Execute node write.js
+1. `rm -r file.txt`

+    Clear any stale output file from previous runs
+2. `node read.js`

+    This will start reading for file.txt till the file is present. whenever file is present it will print file content and exit process

+3. `node write.js`

+    This will write some random content to file.txt so that read.js should print it

 ## Expected result
 - read.js should print read.txt contents